 Part III ...
 Jesus' Second Coming and The Resurrection of The Body

-Part IV B...
+Part VI ...
 No More Sea?

 On This Page

-Judaism: While the Hebrew Olam Ha Ba means "the World to Come", the concept of Olam Ha Ba is never explicitly defined.
+Judaism: While the Hebrew Olam Ha Ba means "the World to Come", the concept is never explicitly defined.
 As said by Judaism 101..."because Judaism is primarily focused on life here and now rather than on the afterlife, Judaism does not have much dogma about the afterlife, and leaves a great deal of room for personal opinion.
 It is possible for an Orthodox Jew to believe that the souls of the righteous dead go to a place similar to the Christian heaven, or that they are reincarnated through many lifetimes, or that they simply wait until the coming of the messiah, when they will be resurrected"

-Hinduism: Hindus believe that the essence of life, or the soul, is immortal and cannot be destroyed.
+Hinduism: Hindus believe that the essence of life or the soul, is immortal and cannot be destroyed.
 However, the ultimate and highest goal of Hinduism is Moksha, a final communion with Brahman, and liberation from samsara, the cycle of death and rebirth.
-However, it is said that the attainment of moksha is very rare and countless reincarnations are required for a person to reach this state of spiritual perfection".
+However, it is said that "the attainment of moksha is very rare and countless reincarnations are required for a person to reach this state of spiritual perfection".

 Islam: Islamic texts speaks of several levels of heaven.
 The Qu'ran says those who "believe and work righteousness" will "will be adorned therein with bracelets of gold, and they will wear green garments of fine silk and heavy brocade: They will recline therein on raised thrones"